PlanktonPlanet/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

 You can find the BOM for the PlanktoScope V2.6 and all the informations to supply or manufacture the components named with "… Assembly" in the [Kit Production](.../kit/Kit Production.md) documentation.

 ## Toolings :hammer_and_wrench:
+In order to perform all the assembly steps you will need the following toolings:

 - PH1 screwdriver
+- T8H or Hex2 screwdriver
+- T6H or Hex1.5 screwdriver
+- Flat screwdriver 2.5
+- Small cutting pliers
+- Female Hexagonal 4mm screwdriver or small pliers
+- open-end wrench 14
+- open-end wrench 19

 ## Step 1: Rubber Feets Assembly